quixio/quix-docs/docs/connect/kafka-to-apache-pig.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Pig using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Pig

-UNRECOGNIZED TECH ALERT
+Apache Pig is an open-source technology developed by the Apache Software Foundation that simplifies the programming of large-scale data processing tasks on Hadoop clusters.
+It provides a high-level language called Pig Latin, which allows users to write complex MapReduce tasks without having to write lengthy Java code.
+With Apache Pig, users can easily transform and analyze large datasets in a distributed environment, making it a valuable tool for data engineers and analysts working with Big Data.

 ## Integrations